Jean Lodge

-Jean Margaret Lodge (born 4 August 1927) is an English stage, film and television actress.
+Jean Margaret Lodge (born 4 August 1927) is a retired English stage, film and television actress.

 Career

-In 1952 she appeared alongside Claude Hulbert in the West End in Constance Cox's Lord Arthur Savile's Crime.
+In 1952, she appeared alongside Claude Hulbert in the West End in Constance Cox's Lord Arthur Savile's Crime.
 In 1954 she starred in William Douglas Home's The Manor of Northstead.

 She played Guinevere in The Black Knight and Lady Netherden in The Hellfire Club.

 Personal life

 Lodge had two children with Alfred Shaughnessy.
 They are actor Charles and producer/actor David.
 Charles is best known for his role as Maxwell Sheffield on The Nanny.